Eadgyth/Programming-Editor/README.md

 <h3>Eadgyth Programming-Editor</h3>
 <p>
 A text editor which can be used for coding and which can be easily set up to run code for testing.
-The editor should be as simple as possible to use and be helpful, for example, to write applications for home requirements or quick testing.
+The goal is an editor that is as simple as possible to use and is helpful, for example, to write applications for home requirements.
 <br>
 <p>
 A more detailed description of the features, screenshots, a help site and code documentation